andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

+# Uncrewed Underwater Vehicle Route Planning Prototype Trial

-# Request for Information Report—Draft
+## Request for Information Report—Draft

-Prepared by: Andrew Hunter
+Prepared by: Andrew Hunter on behalf of Surround Australia
 Date: 2025-10-14

 **Note**: _This assessment of the RAN UUV RFI is preliminary in nature and has not yet been validated by RAN